liamaltarac/NTIRE-Stereo-Depth_2025/README.md

 ```

 ### Citations
-If DVision's version helps your research or work, please consider citing NTIRE 2024 SSR Challenge Paper.
+If DVision's version helps your research or work, please consider citing the NTIRE 2024 SSR Challenge Paper.

 <details>